Zieria montana

-Zieria montana is a plant in the citrus family Rutaceae and is endemic to a small area in south-east Queensland.
+Zieria montana, commonly known as Mt.
+Barney stink bush, is a plant in the citrus family Rutaceae and is endemic to a small area in south-east Queensland.
 It is a shrub with rough, ridged branches, leaves composed of three leaflets and groups of white, four-petalled flowers in spring and early summer.

 Description

 Zieria montana is an open, compact shrub which grows to a height of 2.5 m and has erect, wiry branches with conspicuous ridges.
 The leaves are composed of three elliptic to egg-shaped leaflets with the central one, 20-45 mm long and 10-17 mm wide, the leaves with a stalk 10-20 mm long.
 The leaflets are glabrous except for a few scattered hairs on the lower side along the mid-vein.

 The flowers are white, tinged with pink and are arranged in upper leaf axils in groups of 10 to 20.
 The groups are shorter than the leaves and each flower is on a stalk 1.5-4 mm long.
 There are four egg-shaped sepal lobes about 1 mm long and four petals about 4 mm long.
 In common with other zierias, there are only four stamens.
 Flowering occurs from September to December.